 Basing Singers is a mixed, four-part choir with around forty members.
 The choir has evolved over the years and is now very different from when it first started.

 The choir was formed in 1968 by Mavis Lloyd, who continued to conduct the choir through into the 1990’s, then carried on as our accompanist until she finally retired at the end of 2008.
 She continued as our honorary president until her death at the end of 2017.

 At first Basing Singers was a ladies’ choir, and all the founding members also belonged to the Young Wives group of St Mary’s Parish Church, Old Basing.
-A few of the founder members still sing with us.
 In the early years the choir sang at events in the village and regularly entered local music festivals.